Arabian Horse Essay Contest

 This year's prize horse has been donated by West Lawn Farm in Faribault, MN.
 Owners Penny Gute and her husband, Dr. Jim Gute have state of the art breeding facility and have, since 1999, worked on developing high quality Arabian breeding and show horses.
 Many of the Arabian horses produced by West Lawn Farm have excelled in the show ring both in halter and performance classes.
 The Arabian horses of West Lawn Farm are Breeders Sweepstakes nominated and MAHB Futurity nominated.

 Entries will be blind-reviewed by a review committee, comprised of personnel from the donor and the Contest Coordinator will select five finalists.
-The finalists will be interviewed by phone in September.
-The five finalists will attend the "Why I Want an Arabian" event at the 2016 Minnesota State Horse Show where the winner will be announced.
+The finalists will than receive a phone call to inform them they are a finalist.
+The five finalists will attend the "Why I Want an Arabian" event at the 2017 Minnesota State Horse Show where the winner will be announced.
 The winner will take home the horse!

 Mail or e-mail your essay and consent and release of liability form to (you cannot enter both the Paint and Arabian contest in the same year):